melissaboiko/glyph-finder/README.md

  - A minimal library to find out fonts that fully cover a test string.
  - A minimal QT app to do that interactively, with font samples.

-In the app, click a font name to copy it to clipboard.

 # Install

 ```fish